Organic cardamom pods

 Controlled geographical area

-Cardamom (Elettaria cardamomum (L.) Maton) is a refreshing spice that has been used for centuries for its culinary qualities and its medicinal properties.
+Cardamom (Elettaria cardamomum (L.) Maton) is a refreshing spice that has been used for centuries for its culinary qualities.

 Cardamom is an excellent antioxidant and anti-inflammatory which alleviates digestive problems.
 It is particularly effective against symptoms of dyspepsia (mild gastrointestinal pain and spasms, early feeling of fullness, digestive discomfort…).